I hated shoveling snow as a kid.

 - The boiler takes up garage space

 Manual vs. Automatic Controls

-One additional thing to consider is how you want to control your heated driveway system.
-Most have the option of either manual or automatic controls.
+Another consideration is how you want to control your heated driveway system.
+Most radiant heat systems can be controlled manually or automatically.

-By contrast, automatic systems run continuously at a very low power level.
-Sensors, attached to the system, detects changes in temperature and moisture levels.
+By contrast, automatic systems operate like your home’s thermostat.
+Sensors attached to the system detect changes in temperature and moisture levels.

-If the sensors detect snowy conditions, the system increases the power to melt the snow and keep your driveway warm.
+When the sensors detect potential snowfall, the system increases the power to melt the snow and warm your driveway.

 The “dead air” acts as insulation and keeps the upper layers of snow from melting as fast as they would otherwise.